west-code-development/West/Doc/manual.rst

    * - **Default**
      - 1e-6
    * - **Description**
      - Relative convergence threshold for Wannier localization.
-Used only when westpp_calculation is "B".
+Used only when westpp_calculation = "B".

 .. data:: westpp_l_compute_tdm